JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 )
 ```

-Note that keyword arguments can be used in the same way as usual.

-StatsPlots provides a large amount of statistic related plots.
-As one example, we can mention `marginalkde` function for plotting marginal kernel density estimations.
+As another example, we mention the `marginalkde` function for plotting marginal kernel density estimations.
 In statistics, [kernel density estimation (KDE)](https://en.wikipedia.org/wiki/Kernel_density_estimation) is a non-parametric way to estimate the probability density function of a random variable.
-The `marginalkde` function can be used together with `@df` macro as follows
+The `marginalkde` function can be used together with `@df` macro.

 ```@example dfplots
 using StatsPlots: marginalkde # hide